 test accounts and perform actual testing.

 After logging in to the Merchant Interface, click Account > Digital Payment Solutions, then click the Sign Up link for PayPal.
-You will be redirected to the PayPal site, which will guide you through the process of linking your PayPal sandbox account to your Authorize.Net Payment Gateway.
+You will be redirected to the PayPal site, which will guide you through the process of linking your PayPal sandbox account to your Authorize.net Payment Gateway.
 On the PayPal page, you'll be prompted to enter the credentials for a PayPal sandbox account (which will be different than the credentials for your Business/Premier PayPal account).
 Please ensure you have already setup credentials for the PayPal sandbox account including setting a password on that account if necessary.

-Note: As the Sandbox does not permit settlement of PayPal transactions, you will not be able to test refunds.
+Important: As the Sandbox does not permit settlement of PayPal transactions, you will not be able to test refunds.

 Customers choose PayPal because they are familiar with the checkout experience and trust the security that PayPal offers.
 Placing the PayPal button early in the checkout flow will ensure increased sales lift, because customers will know early on that PayPal is a payment option.
 Note that the customer only initiates PayPal Express Checkout when they choose PayPal as a payment option.
 When they choose to "check out with PayPal," they are routed directly to PayPal.